-We’ll be creating new features and busting bugs from the comforts of our homes, as we understand how important video games can be right now, so we want to make sure our players don’t experience any interruptions while practicing social distancing.
-Our small team is still working hard to ensure our players are taken care of in a timely fashion, and we thank you for your patience during this time.
+We’ll be creating new features and busting bugs from the comforts of our homes, as we understand how important video games can be right now.
+We want to make sure our players don’t experience any interruptions while practicing social distancing.
+Our small team is still working hard to ensure our players are taken care of in a timely fashion – we thank you for your patience during this time.

 We are also committed to doing what we can to assist in the fight against COVID-19; as such, we are participating in Stanford University’s Folding@home program, a “distributed computing project for disease research that simulates protein folding, computational drug design, and other types of molecular dynamics.”
 We’re joining thousands of volunteers around the world by using our computers to simulate the dynamics of COVID-19 proteins to hunt for new therapeutic opportunities.